 Review our buying guide for more information on window types and help deciding which are right for your home.

 Homeowners enjoy an array of benefits when they replace windows with new energy-efficient models from The Home Depot.
 Our customers receive a double lifetime warranty, plus a lifetime accidental glass breakage and craftsmanship warranty on select windows.

-Purchase new windows through the Home Services program at The Home Depot and pay only $149 per basic window installation.
-Schedule an appointment below to learn more about this offer.
 The Home Depot guarantees expert installation by a local, licensed and insured professional who has undergone a thorough background check.
 Contact us today at 1-800-HOME-DEPOT for a free in-home consultation.
 Make sure to ask about our flexible financing options like project loans and specialized credit cards.